FelipeSabatine/FelipeSabatine/README.md

 ---
 ## My current projects:

-### 🔭 Working as a systems analyst at Unimed Marília
+### 🔭 Working as a Suport TI at Unimed Marília
-### 🎓 In the final year of my Bachelor's degree in Information Systems at UNIVEM
+### 🎓 In the final year of my Bachelor's degree in Bachelor of Science in Computer Science (BSc in Computer Science) at UNIVEM
 ### 🌱 Engaged in freelance projects as a web developer